lurgh/infinitive-jkp717/README.md

 #### Unimplemented features

 I don't use the thermostat's scheduling capabilities or vacation mode so Infinitive does not support them.
+The schema and encoding of the scheduling data are fairly obvious so API support could be added if there is interest.
 Reach out if this is something you'd like to see.

 #### Issues
 ##### rPi USB stack